Karamveer200/decentralized-storage/README.md

 - Specify the staking amount of 50 GWEI in the "value" field.
 - Click the "Transact" button to add the storage node.

-### 3. Register User
+### 5. Register User

-To register a user, follow these steps:
+To register yourself as a user, follow these steps:

 - Navigate to the deployed contract in Remix IDE.
 - Locate the `registerUser` function.
-- Call the `registerUser` function with the desired parameters, such as the user's address.
+- Call the `registerUser` function.
 - This step ensures that the user is registered within the system before upgrading their subscription.

-### 4. Upgrade Subscription to Advanced Tier
+### 6. Upgrade Subscription to Advanced Tier

 To upgrade your subscription tier to the Advanced Tier, follow these steps: